 - Research – which is not required to be original, but which should be a systematic and critical exposition of existing thought in a given area.

 - Spoken word – which would normally consist of a series of assessments accompanied by a written exposition and critical commentary.

 - Music – whichÂ would normally consist of a series of assessments accompanied by a written exposition and critical commentary.

 Candidates who wish to earn a Pass Degree solely, and who do not wish to be candidates for classed Honours, may substitute a series of three monographs of 8,000 words each, or projects considered to be equivalent by the University.

 Postgraduate Diploma in Theology (P.G.Dip.(Theol.))
 (UNESCO ISCED level 7)

 This diploma requires a bachelor’s degree in theology or equivalent for entry.
 Its standard is commensurate with that expected of a student following a year of study above the bachelor’s degree level.

 The candidate is required to complete a 30,000 word dissertation under the supervision of a mentor.
 The dissertation will be on a subject relevant to Christian Theology, widely interpreted, chosen by the candidate and approved by the Academy.

-Degree programmes offered by the Western Orthodox University Faculties of Theology and Church Music leading to the degrees of Christian Master of Philosophy in Theology (by dissertation) and Christian Doctor of Philosophy in Theology are available to students successfully completing the Western Orthodox Academy pathway.
+Degree programmes offered by the Western Orthodox University Faculties of Theology and Church Music leading to the degrees of Pontifical Master of Philosophy in Theology (by dissertation) and Pontifical Doctor of Philosophy in Theology are available to students successfully completing the Western Orthodox Academy pathway.